 Selected reports and information published by New York State's Comptroller Thomas P. DiNapoli

-Issued during the week ending February 10, 2013 [Click on text highlighted in bold to access the full report]
+Issued during the week ending November 16, 2012 [Click on the caption to access the full report]